 Samsung later added… ”You may disable Voice Recognition data collection at any time by visiting the “settings” menu.
 However, this may prevent you from using all of the Voice Recognition features.” – Pay the price of privacy, or lose some main features.

 Day also mentions, and this can’t be stressed enough nowadays, that people would become ”very dependent” on television, and I would add modern devices as a whole.
 According to an internet trends study by Bond Capital, the average smartphone user checks their phone 150 times per day.
-Understandably then, a 2018 study by Harvard also concluded around 73% of people encounter anxiety issues as a result of their smartphones.
+Understandably then, a 2018 study by Harvard also concluded around 73% of people encounter anxiety issues due to their smartphones.

 Day goes further to say that televisions (the closest thing at the time to a modern computer or laptop) ”would be used for purchases”.
 Since the start of the internet in the ’60s and ’80s, companies such as Apple and Amazon have taken to e-commerce, later releasing subsidiary AI technologies such as Alexa and Siri who have sprung to the markets.

-For most of these ‘assistants’ to work, a continuously active microphone is implanted, as so they know when to hear ”hey Siri” or ”Alexa”.
-In response to privacy concerns with authorities, a spokesman said “Amazon does not disclose customer information in response to government demands unless we’re required to do so to comply with a legally valid and binding order.”
+For most of these ‘assistants’ to work, a continuously active microphone is implanted to know when to hear ”hey Siri” or ”Alexa”.
+In response to privacy concerns with authorities, a spokesman said, “Amazon does not disclose customer information in response to government demands unless we’re required to do so to comply with a legally valid and binding order.”

 ”Some years later, as AIDS ultimately developed, I think AIDS was at least one example of what he was talking about.
 I now think that AIDS probably was a manufactured disease.”